MG ZS EV review

 Reborn under Chinese ownership, the 'new' MG brand has been active in the UK for a good few years, focusing mainly on attractively priced alternatives to more established names in the supermini and SUV classes.
 And with the might of Chinese parent company SAIC behind it, it's now able to offer a fully electric version of its ZS SUV, called simply the ZS EV.

-Starting at just under £25,000 after the government plug-in car grant (or just under £22,000 if you're one of the first customers to place an order), the ZS EV's price is the first thing that grabs your attention.
-While the Renault ZOE is cheaper, as a supermini it can't come close to matching the ZS' interior or boot space, which is on par with alternatives like the far more expensive Kia e-Niro and Hyundai Kona Electric.
+Starting at just under £25,000 after the government plug-in car grant, the ZS EV's price is the first thing that grabs your attention.
+While the Renault ZOE offers a longer range for a similar price, as a supermini it can't come close to matching the ZS' interior or boot space, which is on par with alternatives like the more expensive Kia e-Niro and Hyundai Kona Electric.

 True, the MG can't match the range of those cars, returning 163 miles according to official testing, but that's very competitive with alternatives like the Nissan Leaf.
 And family buyers doing regular short trips, and who have access to a home wallbox charger, likely won't need that sort of range.